 MAJOR ARCHIBALD ALEXANDER GORDON

-The life of Major Archibald Alexander Gordon was full of adventure, esteemed (working)positions, connections with many high ranking British and foreign personages and unfortunately also with great tragedy.
+The life of Major Archibald Alexander Gordon was full of adventure, esteemed (working)positions, connections with many high-ranking British and foreign personages, and unfortunately also with great tragedy.
 He was born a genuine Scotsmen at Haymount house in Bridge of Allan, Stirlingshire in 1867, as the second son of Doctor William Eagleson Gordon and Emily Dick.
 His elder brother W.E.
 Gordon V.C., C.B.E, was one of the six Victoria Cross recipients of his regiment (the Gordon Highlanders), during the Second Boer War.
 He also had two younger sisters, Emily McKenzie (Black) and Helen Isabelle (Nicholson) and a younger brother Robert Aaron and Stepbrother George Freer.
 After his father's death, the family went for a year stay in Switzerland, where Major Gordon met with Major General Charles George Gordon CB and later returned to Scotland.

-After Archibald Alexander Gordon graduated as Chartered Accountant he worked in many honorary administrative positions where he had the opportunity to meet the love his life, a girl from Ulster, Lizzie Maude Smith.
-The couple married in 1892 and received three children in total: William (Bill) Hyde Eagleson Gordon, Archibald George Ramsay and Edmund Robert Adam Gordon.
+After Archibald Alexander Gordon graduated as Chartered Accountant he worked in many honorary administrative positions where he had the opportunity to meet the love of his life, a girl from Ulster, Lizzie Maude Smith.
+The couple married in 1892 and received three children in total: William (Bill) Hyde Eagleson Gordon, Archibald George Ramsay, and Edmund Robert Adam Gordon.
 A.G.R.
 Gordon tragically died a few months after his birth.
-In 1896 he was incorporated into the Royal Company of Archers, a ceremonial bodyguard company tasked with the protection of the British Monarch during the latter's visit in Scotland.
+In 1896 he was incorporated into the Royal Company of Archers, a ceremonial bodyguard company tasked with the protection of the British Monarch during the latter's visit to Scotland.
 A. A. Gordon was the co-founder of the 9th Royal Scots and the first commanding officer of A-company.
 He stood at the head of his brigade during the coronation procession of King Edward VII.
 Later on, he was promoted to Major and Brigade-Major. was appointed to Honorary Secretary of the 4th Duke of Wellington Arthur Wellesley in 1906 and moved to Farningham, Kent.
 He held the position for 13 years.